National Information Network: Deployment

-Everyone is identified by their social ID and telephone numbers before being able to access the network.
+Everyone is identified by their social ID and telephone numbers before being able to access the network or internet through the network.
 The Iranian government fully implemented the NIN between 15 and 27 November 2019, during the 2019 Internet blackout in Iran.

 Corporations are required to use only Iranian data centers and register their IP address.

 NIN can be used similar to the Great Firewall.

 In 2019, Mohammad Ali Movahedi Kermani in Tehran declared in a Friday prayer that Telegram is haram and requested the NIN to be implemented.